×

 Medical Marijuana and DUI in Florida

-Delta-8 THC is a cannabinoid derived from hemp and sold legally in Florida under certain conditions.
+Delta-8 THC is a cannabinoid derived from hemp and is currently sold legally in Florida under specific conditions.
+Despite its legal status, you are not immune from DUI charges if you drive while impaired by Delta-8.

-• It can cause impairment, especially at high doses.
+• Delta-8 can cause intoxication and impair driving ability, especially at higher doses.

 Penalties for Marijuana DUI in Florida

-• Up to 6 months in jail (first offense)
+• Up to 6 months in the Hillsborough County jail

 • Fines between $500 and $1,000